ejedev/web2shell/README.md

 options:
   -h, --help            show this help message and exit -i INTERFACE, --interface INTERFACE
                         the interface to use when listening for a remote shell.
-Default is localhost.
+If none is provided you will be prompted to select one.
   --force               force command execution even if initial check is invalid --ip IP               IP address of your own listener (skips listener setup if both IP and port are set) --port PORT           port of your own listener